barionleg/cesium.wiki.gs/Imagery-Layers-Details.md

 * Ensure reasonable API consistency between imagery layers and terrain provider(s).
 * Layer primitives on the ground - at least polylines and polygons - seamlessly with imagery.
 Many people think in terms of vector layers, KML layers, etc.  Everything is a layer.
 We should support this, but shouldn't lose sight of our focus on air and space where this paradigm breaks down.
 * Do we need layers for night lights?
 Why not layer a day image over night?
 In general, we need to revisit the architecture for night, bump, specular, clouds, etc.  Clouds may happen sooner rather than later.
-* Speculative ideas
+* Long-term and speculative ideas (in order)
+   * Image processing to _fix_ images, e.g.,
+      * Bing Maps imagery is really dark, so brighten it.
+      * Landsat imagery is usually 11 or 12 bits, and looses its dynamic range when dropped to 8-bits.
+      * For Landsat multispectral imagery, we might want to color one band.
+      * Histogram, gamma corrections, etc.
+      * We should do this in a fragment shader so the user can adjust with sliders.
+There can also be a fast path for final adjustment where the processed textures are saved; however, to start adjusting again, we will need the source data.
+   * UTM Projections.
+I assume server-side.
    * Show/hide layers based on altitude (careful in 2D and columbus view) or time?
 This may be done in Dynamic Scene, not Scene, but we need to think about it.
 More general _display conditions_ could also be useful.
+   * Ability to move - and possibility rotate - a texture on the globe so it better lines up with where the user expects it, e.g., with building models.
+To start, we need to decouple the extent the texture thinks it has with the extent that it is rendered in.
    * Blend maps for layers, e.g., specular, dirt, or destruction maps.
-How often is this used or desired?
-GIS?
-These are certainty popular in games; however, the shading for each layer is different, i.e., they are not just diffuse components.
+I don't have any use cases, but these are certainty popular in games; however, the shading for each layer is different, i.e., they are not just diffuse components.

 ## Initial Implementation

 * `CentralBody.dayTileProvider` can be replaced with something like `CentralBody.dayLayers` or even `CentralBody.imageLayers` since this is the common case, which would have an interface similar to `CompositePrimitive`.
+   * We may need a specific _base layer_.
 * In `render()`, layers can be drawn in z-order from bottom to top, then lay down the depth plane.
 Currently, tiles in each layer need to be sorted back-to-front from the viewer's perspective since they are not depth tested.
 (Actually, we should look more carefully at the motivation for this sorting).
 This will change as we implement multi-frustum and terrain.
    * Use blending in the render state to support layer alpha.
    * The tessellation among layers will be different when the layer extents or (currently) image maximum resolution do not match.
 This will create artifacts for horizon views.
 To fix this, see comment on decoupling below.
+If the geometric LOD is high enough, we may not notice the artifacts.
    * This approach also has performance implications:
       * Lots of draw calls creates CPU overhead.
       * Lots of overdraw.
 For an ellipsoid with backface culling, the depth complexity should be one.
 Here, it will be the number of layers that overlap a pixel.